-At December 31, 2012, the Company had two outstanding irrevocable standby letters of credit, including one for \$17.5 million related to the Company's payment obligation under its insurance programs and another for approximately \$2.2 million related to contract performance obligations.
-At December 31, 2011, the Company had two outstanding irrevocable standby letters of credit, including one for \$15.0 million related to the Company's payment obligation under its insurance programs and another for approximately \$2.2 million related to contract performance obligations.
+As of December 31, 2014, the Company had irrevocable standby letters of credit outstanding of approximately \$19.3 million, including \$17.5 million related to the Company's payment obligation under its insurance programs and approximately \$1.8 million related to contract performance obligations.
+As of December 31, 2013, the Company had irrevocable standby letters of credit outstanding of approximately \$18.4 million, including \$17.5 million related to the Company's payment obligation under its insurance programs and approximately \$0.9 million related to contract performance obligations.